aosabook/500lines/modeller/chapter.md

 ##### Rotation via a Trackball
 We accomplish rotation of the scene by using a Trackball algorithm.
 The trackball is an intuitive interface for manipulating the scene in 3 dimensions.
 Conceptually, a trackball interface functions as if the scene was inside a transparent globe.
 Placing a hand on the surface of the globe and pushing it rotates the globe.
 Similarly, clicking the right mouse button and moving it on the screen rotates the scene.
-You can find out more about the theory of the trackball in [http://www.opengl.org/wiki/Object_Mouse_Trackball].
+You can find out more about the theory of the trackball at the [OpenGL Wiki](http://www.opengl.org/wiki/Object_Mouse_Trackball).
 In this project, we use a trackball implementation provided as part of Glumpy.
 It's available in Appendix ???
 (TODO: this?).

 Rotations are traditionally represented in one of two ways.
 The first is a rotation value around each axis.
 You could store this as a 3-tuple of floating point numbers.
 The other common representation for rotations is a quaternion.
 Using quaternions has numerous benefits over per-axis rotation.
 In particular, they are more numerically stable.
-Using quaternions avoids some tricky problems like [http://en.wikipedia.org/wiki/Gimbal_lock](Gimbal Lock).
+Using quaternions avoids some tricky problems like [Gimbal Lock](http://en.wikipedia.org/wiki/Gimbal_lock).
 The unfortunate downside of quaternions is that they are much less intuitive and much harder to understand.
 If you would like to learn more about quaternions, you can check out [???
 TODO]

 The trackball implementation avoids Gimbal Lock by using quaternions internally to store the rotation of the scene.